SwapMoE: Serving Off-the-shelf MoE-based Large Language Models with Tunable Memory Budget: Evaluation

 \subsection{Experimental Setup}

-\textbf{Edge environments.} We use two devices including an edge server with an NVIDIA 3090 GPU (used for most experiments unless otherwise explained) and a Jetson AGX ORIN with 64GB unified memory.
-For the language modeling task, we use an A100 GPU with 80GB GPU memory for experiments.
+\textbf{Platforms.} We use two devices: a Jetson Nano and a Jetson AGX ORIN.
 The batch sizes are all set to 1 as in common edge-side continuous serving scenarios.
-We use different latency and memory budgets to simulate different hardware constraints.
+We use different latency and memory budgets to simulate different resource constraints.